Red Bull Pilot Lands, Takes Off From Moving Train in Turkey

 Key Takeaways:

-• Italian Red Bull pilot Dario Costa successfully landed and took off his Zivko Edge 540 from a cargo train moving at 120 km/h in Turkey.
+• Red Bull pilot Dario Costa performed a world-first by landing and taking off a Zivko Edge 540 aircraft from a cargo train moving at 120 km/h in Turkey.

-• The maneuver was highly challenging, requiring continuous control inputs as the landing platform was not visible from the cockpit and the aircraft faced airflow disturbances.
+• The maneuver was highly challenging, requiring precise alignment at reduced airspeed, continuous control inputs due to airflow disturbances, and was executed "blind" as the landing platform was not visible from the cockpit.

-• Extensive preparation, including aerodynamic analysis, simulations, and training, was crucial for the precision and teamwork needed for this complex operation.
+• Extensive preparation, including aerodynamic analysis, simulations, and training with moving platforms, was essential for the successful completion of this complex project.

 See a mistake?
 Contact us.